nico-aero/Detox/docs/Troubleshooting.BuildingTheApp.md

 ### Problem: Kotlin `stdlib` version conflicts

-The problems and resolutions here are different if you’re using Detox as a precompiled dependency artifact (i.e. an `.aar`) - which is the default, or compiling it yourself.
+The problems and resolutions here are different if you're using Detox as a precompiled dependency artifact (i.e. an `.aar`) - which is the default, or compiling it yourself.

 #### Resolving for a precompiled dependency (`.aar`)